appsecnz/appsecnz.github.io/conference/index.md

 In addition to the main conference on Thursday and Friday, we are pleased to be offer training opportunities on Tuesday and Wednesday (5-6 July 2022), at the same venue.

-The Call for Training (CFT) closed on 15 November and [Training Registration](https://events.humanitix.com/owaspnz2022-training){: target="training-reg" } is now open.
+[Training Registration](https://events.humanitix.com/owaspnz2022-training){: target="training-reg" } is open until 28 June.
 Information on the classes offered can be found on our [Pre-Conference Training](training.md) page.

 ### Training Registration Fees